How to Grow Chrysanthemums for Fall Color

 Mums will grow in part shade, but prefer full sun.
 If you want the maximum number of flowers on your mums, grow them in full sun which is defined as 6 to 8 hours of sun each day.
 They prefer a more alkaline soil which must be well-drained.
 They are also heavy feeders, so be prepared to fertilize them with a 5-10-10 formula fertilizer every three to four weeks throughout the growing season.
 Water your plants regularly.
 Mums have shallow roots and can dry out quickly.

 After the first killing frost, resist the urge to remove the dead vegetation from your plants.
-As ugly as it is, leave it in your garden throughout the winter and you will be rewarded with new growth, i.e. new plants in the spring at which time you can finally get rid of the ugly dead foliage.
+As ugly as it is, leave it in your garden throughout the winter and you will be rewarded with new growth, i.e. new leaves in the spring at which time you can finally get rid of the ugly dead foliage.
 If your winter is cold and snowless, it's a good idea to mulch around your plants.
 Mums have very shallow roots which can heave up out of the ground during the winter freeze/thaw cycles.
 If this happens, simply push the heaved rootball back into the soil.
 You can even do it by lightly stepping on it.

 Like your other perennials, mums should be divided every three to four years.
 Division is best done in the spring so that the resulting plants with have time to develop their root system before they devote their energy to making flowers in the fall.